Peter Kellogg (writer): Career

-The first production of Chasing Nicolette, then titled Nicolette and Aucassin, played at the Westport Country Playhouse from August 28, 2000, to September 9, 2000.
+He next wrote the lyrics and book for the musical Chasing Nicolette (originally titled Nicolette and Aucassin).
+The first production played at the Westport Country Playhouse from August 28, 2000, to September 9, 2000.
 The cast included Chuck Cooper (as King Mostansir), Bronson Pinchot, Bill Buell, Nancy K. Anderson, Jennifer Allen, Darlesia Cearcy (as Nicolette), James Judy, Jeremy Webb (as Aucassin), Richard White and Michael Wiggins.
 Seth Barrish directed.
+From December 4, 2004, through January 5, 2005, The Prince Music Theater in Philadelphia, Pennsylvania performed Chasing Nicolette.